gvolpe/sbt-nix.g8/README.md

 ## Use cases

-There three clear use cases where I think Nix can make a difference in Scala projects.
+There are three clear use cases where I think Nix can make a difference in Scala projects.

 ### Reproducible development shell

 All the project's dependencies are declared in a `shell.nix` file.
-For example, `jdk`, `sbt`, `coursier`, and `jekyll` (if a microsite depends on it).
+For example, `jdk`, `sbt` and `coursier` (maybe also  `jekyll`, if a microsite depends on it).

 ```nix
 { jdk ? "jdk11" }: